Sebachowa/pixel-wars/README.md

-# Fencing game using html, css &amp; javascript
+# Fencing game using Html, Css and Javascript

+This Game was developed by my during the first module of the Ironhack coding bootcamp.

+Feel free to contribute.